codelovesme/euglena/README.md

     }
     t(logParticle,"LoggerConsole")

-TODO : In the near future There will be a store under euglena.codeloves.me/store to expose organelle implementation
+TODO : In the near future There will be a store under euglena.codeloves.me/store to expose organelle implementations and genes

 ### Packages